 The Garrison Project will make public all donors who give a total of $5,000 or more per year.
 It will accept anonymous donations for general support only if it is clear that sufficient safeguards have been put into place that the expenditure of that donation is made independently by our organization and in compliance with INN’s Membership Standards.

-The Garrison Project is fiscally sponsored by Investigative Reporters and Editors; donors include the Vital Projects Fund, Just Impact Advisors, and Pritzker/The Scorpio Rising Fund.
+The Garrison Project is fiscally sponsored by Investigative Reporters and Editors; donors include the Vital Projects Fund, Just Impact Advisors, The Barton Family Fund, The Just Trust, The Meadow Fund, and Pritzker/The Scorpio Rising Fund.

-Ethan Brown is an editor, investigative reporter and author of four books about crime and the criminal legal system: “Murder in the Bayou” (Scribner), “Queens Reigns Supreme” (Random House), “Snitch” (Public Affairs), and “Shake the Devil Off” (Henry Holt).
-He also worked for nearly a decade as a mitigation specialist for attorneys who represented indigent defendants facing the death penalty in the Deep South.
-In 2019, he served as Executive Producer on an acclaimed Showtime docuseries based on “Murder In The Bayou.”
-From May 2018 to June 2021, Ethan was the Enterprise Editor of The Appeal, which produced original reporting about state and local criminal legal systems—the most significant drivers of mass incarceration.
+Ethan Brown is The Garrison Project’s Editor-in-Chief.
+He has worked as an editor and an investigative reporter for nearly 25 years and is the author of four books about crime and the criminal legal system: “Murder in the Bayou” (Scribner), “Queens Reigns Supreme” (Random House), “Snitch” (Public Affairs), and “Shake the Devil Off” (Henry Holt).
+He also worked for nearly a decade as a mitigation specialist and fact investigator for attorneys representing indigent defendants facing the death penalty in the Deep South.
+In 2019, Ethan served as Executive Producer on an acclaimed Showtime docuseries based on “Murder In The Bayou.”
+From May 2018 to June 2021, Ethan was the Enterprise Editor of The Appeal, which produced original reporting about state and local criminal legal systems, the most significant drivers of mass incarceration.